By Christie Vanover | Published March 29, 2015 | Last Updated July 3, 2023

 Dinner was ready in about 30 minutes, and it was so much better than traditional chicken fettuccine alfredo.
 In keeping with tradition, we all went back for seconds.

-- 1 package Hillshire Farm Smoked Sausage (any variety), diced
+- 1 pkg Hillshire Farm Smoked Sausage any variety, diced

 - 2 tablespoons butter

 - ½ cup milk